michaelerule/goggles/README.md

-# goggles
+# Goggles

-firmware and documentation for flicker-phosphene hallucination goggles
+Firmware and documentation for flicker-phosphene hallucination goggles.

+This code is licensed under the [tongue-and-cheek CRAPL license for academic code](http://matt.might.net/articles/crapl/CRAPL-LICENSE.txt).